waysofeating/elk-stack/README.md

 3. Once the ELK stack has launched revisit the Google developer console and update the URLs copying the output for `GoogleOAuthRedirectURL` to `AUTHORIZED REDIRECT URI` and the same URL but without to path to `AUTHORISED JAVASCRIPT ORIGINS`.

+4. Add your certificate to **-ElkPublic-** and enable https traffic to port 8080

+5. Add https rule to **-ElkPublicLoadBalancerSecurityGroup-**

 Plugins
 -------